ajac-zero/example-rag-app/README.md

 - ⚡ **Just** – A task runner.
 - 🐳 **Docker** – A tool to containerize the Python application.
 - 📦 **Compose** – A container orchestration tool for managing the application infrastructure.

-Importantly, this repository does not use any LLM framework!
-It works directly with the OpenAI API, which gives us more flexibility and control.

 ## Requirements